GannettDigital/api-docs/source/includes/_google_analytics.md

 |`page_path_2`|No|Restricts results using an inclusive regex match of the second level path.
 Ex. `page_path_2=services` returns results for `/newark/service/*`, `/hoboken/service-center/*`, etc.|
 |`sort_by`|No|Applies only to Search Console data.
 Use "clicks", "impressions", "postion", or "ctr".
 Returns top 20 results.
 Default: "clicks"|

+Note: All filters use AND logic to match results.

 ### Metrics

 #### Website Traffic Metrics